Delta-matroids and toric degenerations in OG(n,2n+1): Abstract

 \section{Abstract}

 We construct an explicit, embedded degeneration of the general torus orbit closure in the maximal orthogonal Grassmannian $\OG(n,2n+1)$ into a union of Richardson varieties.
 In particular, we deduce a formula for the cohomology class of the torus orbit closure, as a sum of products of Schubert classes.
-The moment map images of the degenerate pieces are the base polytopes of their underlying delta-matroids, and give a polyhedral decomposition of the unit hypercube.
+The moment map images of the degenerate pieces are the base polytopes of their underlying delta-matroids, and give a polyhedral decomposition of the unit hypercube, which had previously been studied by Chen-Sanchez-Veliz-Ying.